mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 .. code-block:: javascript

    {
-      keyId: Optional<String>, // keyId is the unique identifier to a 96 byte KMIP SecretData managed object.
+      keyId: Optional<String>, // keyId is the KMIP Unique Identifier to a 96 byte KMIP Secret Data managed object.
-                               // If keyId is omitted, the driver creates a random 96 byte KMIP SecretData managed object.
+                               // If keyId is omitted, the driver creates a random 96 byte KMIP Secret Data managed object.
       endpoint: Optional<String> // Host with optional port.
    }